This article was updated in December 2021 to reflect changing conditions, prices and trends.

 Consumer trends in New Zealand’s medical device industry

-In New Zealand, the rising numbers of over 50s has driven demand for medical equipment, and this trend is expected to accelerate as the country’s population continues to skew older.
-Further, public health expenditure is expected to increase, both as a result of the pandemic and the needs of an aging population.
-These trends will likely create a trickle down of revenue increases through the supply chain.
+In New Zealand, the rising numbers of over-50s has driven demand for medical equipment, and this trend is expected to accelerate as the country’s population continues to become older.

 Consumer trends in Australia